Skip to content

 This means:

-• Focusing resources on the risks that can cause the most harm
+• Focusing resources on the risks that can cause the most harm – which requires a workplace risk assessment

 • Monitoring those risks more closely